vsagarGT/EvaDB-VisualizeCSV/README.md

 # MindsDB-Slack-Integration
-Integrating your Database with Slack using MindsDB
+Integrating your Database with Slack using MindsDB/ Visualize CSV files